zumvie/stormdb/Readme.md

 <div align="center">
   <img src="./docs/logo.png" alt="StormDB logo">

-  <p>🌩️ StormDB is a tiny, lightweight, 0 dependency, easy-to-use JSON-based database that allows users to quickly and easily achieve data persistence by provided an engine to store and access JSON data, for NodeJS the browser or Electron.</p>
+  <p>🌩️ StormDB is a tiny, lightweight, 0 dependency, easy-to-use JSON-based database that allows users to quickly and easily achieve data persistence by provided an engine to store and access JSON data for NodeJS the browser or Electron.</p>

   <a href="https://travis-ci.org/TomPrograms/stormdb">
     <img src="https://travis-ci.org/TomPrograms/stormdb.svg?branch=master">